 - Organic Spinach

 Spinach is a leafy green vegetable that is loaded with nutrients.
-It has been associated with its ability to reduce oxidative stress and inflammation, maintain eye health, and improve red blood cell quality (9).
+It has been associated with its ability to reduce oxidative stress, maintain eye health, and improve red blood cell quality (9).

 It is also a rich source of iron and increased intake can help balance an iron deficiency.
 This can increase red blood cell quality and the delivery of oxygen.